 In the event that your practice requires a disclosure of PHI that is not covered by payment, treatment, or health care operations, then you must ensure that you obtain a HIPAA release form BEFORE any PHI can be disclosed.
 This is essential to both maintaining the privacy of your patients, and protecting your business from potential HIPAA violations and fines.

-Some instances when a HIPAA release form is required include:
+Some instances when a HIPAA waiver form is required include:

 - Prior to any disclosure of PHI to a third party for any reason other than treatment, payment, or healthcare operations.